orbitalquark/textadept/doc/manual.md

 The only kind of modules Textadept will load automatically are called language modules.
-Despite this distinction, they are still just plain Lua modules -- the only thing special about them is that a language module's name matches the language's lexer in Textadept's *lexers/* directory.
+Despite this distinction, they are still just plain Lua modules -- the only thing special about them is that a language module's name matches the language's lexer name in Textadept's *lexers/* directory.
 (For example, the Lua language module has the name "lua", and the C language module has the name "ansi\_c".)